Student Attendance Variances

 Lake Stevens Middle School

-Lake Stevens Middle School (LSMS) has some enrollment capacity at this time.
+Lake Stevens Middle School (LSMS) may have some enrollment capacity at this time.
 Enrollment is not guaranteed but will be considered based on Policy 5020.
 Families still need to annually apply for a Choice Transfer in subsequent school years.

 Cavelero Mid High School & Lake Stevens High School